vitbogit/protobuf-graphql-converter/README.md

 TODO: Windows support.
 Now you need to manually add ".exe" to the file name!

-5) (recommended) Move include/graphql/graphql.proto file to your protobuf files folder
+5) (recommended) Move include/graphql/graphql.proto file to your project`s protobuf files folder

 ## 🚀 Usage